 \section{Introduction}

 Investigating ground state properties of strongly correlated quantum systems opens up new perspectives in understanding quantum matter.
 Exact, numerical simulations of such many-body systems are notoriously hard, as the Hilbert space dimension of these systems grows exponentially with system size.
-Approximate, classical methods perform well for certain systems (e.g. DMRG for gapped, local Hamiltonians in 1D \cite{dmrg}, quantum Monte Carlo for 2D spin systems without frustration \cite{Carleo_2017}).
-However, it is still a non-trivial task to simulate systems that suffer from the sign problem \cite{Troyer_2005, Gull_2011}, affecting some key system classes such as Hamiltonians with fermionic anti-symmetry and spin systems with frustrated bonds.

-As an alternative to these classical techniques, a new computational paradigm has emerged in the past decades following the idea of simulating quantum systems on quantum computers \cite{feynman82}.
+Due to this difficulty of simulating quantum systems in classical computers, a new computational paradigm has emerged in the past decades following the idea of simulating quantum systems on quantum computers \cite{feynman82}.